swiftlang/swift/docs/LangRefNew.rst

 out of an enclosing 'while' or 'for' loop, not out of the 'switch' itself.

 At least one ``brace-item`` is required in every case or default block.
 It is allowed to be a no-op.
+Semicolon can be used as a single no-op statement in otherwise empty cases in switch statements.

 ::